 Denis: The plot was written by several people.
 Initially, in the first part, we had a scriptwriter and he wrote the first quests.
 Moreover, these quests were in no way connected to a single whole.
 Then, as this screenwriter left, the plot of the first part had to be assembled by me.
 I glued it all as I could.
 The plot of the second part started with me, and then our new screenwriter Dima Pshenichny joined in, who finished writing the entire plot to the end.

-Volodymyr: In the second part, there is a change in the main character, he begins to do things that are not very humane and correct in relation to people.
+Volodymyr: In the second part of Age of Pirates: Mysteries of Distant Seas (Sea Dogs game series), there is a change in the main character, he begins to do things that are not very humane and correct in relation to people.
 There is such an idea that you are trying to show him as a protagonist who smoothly slides into an antagonist.
 I would like to know —was the goal of the final version such that the main character became bad?

 Denis: Yes, it was really the goal to show Blake's change.
 The first part we had was so a little naive and cloying, so when developing the second part, we tried to make it more adult, and more thoughtful, but not everything worked out either.
 And in general, we have several endings written for the second part.
 Depending on the choice of the hero, the plot will turn in one direction or the other.

-Volodymyr: Considering that we will see all this in the game, can you tell us these interesting and exclusive endings, how the story should have ended and what would it depend on?
+Volodymyr: Considering that we will see all this in the add-ons for Age of Pirates: Caribbean Tales, can you tell us these interesting and exclusive endings, how the story should have ended and what would it depend on?

-Denis: Of course, we will not see them in the game, but in fact, we have been talking and discussing how to tell people the ending of Age of Pirates: Caribbean Tales 2 for a long time.
+Denis: Of course, we will not see them in the game, but in fact, we have been talking and discussing how to tell people the ending of Age of Pirates: Mysteries of Distant Seas 2 for a long time.
 No one from the team wanted and does not want to simply lay it out in text form, because this will not allow you to fully experience the game.
 We had a hope that the guys who did offshoots from our add-on could finish the story, but in the end, it didn't work out.
 At the moment, I can say that soon there will be details about the ending of the plot.
 And now I have been working on options for a long time about how to talk about it.
-It will definitely not be in the game engine itself, it will probably be a semi-webcomic with some interactivity elements.
+It will definitely not be in the Age of Pirates: Caribbean Tales add-on (Sea Dogs game series) engine itself, it will probably be a semi-webcomic with some interactivity elements.

 Volodymyr: Do you play any pirate games now?
 And in general, what games would you recommend playing from what has been released in the last 5-10 years?